 Currently, Eagle County has only one-half of the recommended licensed Behavioral Health providers as compared to the Colorado state average on a per capita basis.
 Colorado ranks 43rd in the country (50th being the worst) for behavioral health providers per capita.
 We aim to attract and retain over 100 additional Behavioral Health providers in our first five years, bringing the number of providers in our community to well above the national average.

 We hope that many of these new providers can come directly from within our community.
-We are currently working with partners to set up scholarships for local students to gain the training and education needed to work in the behavioral health field and student loan repayment programs to recruit licensed clinicians to our community.
-While we work to fill the gap of local providers we will supplement the care via an expansion of telemedicine services across the continuum of care.
+We work hard to partner with local students and offer incentives for recruiting licensed clinicians to our community.
+While we work to fill the gap of local providers, we will supplement the care via an expansion of telemedicine services across the continuum of care

 In order to increase access and capacity, we are also exploring innovative ways of lowering barriers to accessing behavioral health care.
 Examples include the establishment of a financial assistance program, known as Olivia’s Fund, for any individual who lives or works in Eagle County to seek financial assistance for treatment and Mountain Strong, a behavioral health employee assistance program to expand services through local mountain-based employers.